Michael Auprince: Wheelchair Basketball

 Auprince played in the United States for the Alabama Crimson Tide at the University of Alabama in Tuscaloosa 2015–2019.
 While playing with the Crimson Tide he won two College National Championships (2018 & 2019).
 He also played for the Wollongong Rollerhawks in the National Wheelchair Basketball League 2014–2018. in 2019 he switched things up to play with the Perth Wheelcats.
 In 2018, he was a member of the Rollers that won the bronze medal at 2018 Men's World Wheelchair Basketball Championship in Hamburg, Germany.
-Auprince currently plays professionally in Germany with RSV- Lahn Dill.
+Auprince played professionally for two seasons in Germany with RSV- Lahn Dill.

 At the 2020 Tokyo Paralympics, the Rollers finished fifth with a win–loss record of 4–4.